-Thesis Research is the traditional mode of enquiry through which philosophical, historical, experimental and field studies are undertaken and is characteristic of much research in the social sciences and cultural studies.
+Thesis Research is the traditional mode of enquiry through which philosophical, historical, experimental and field studies are undertaken and is characteristic of much research in the social sciences and cultural studies, and is examined by submission of a thesis alone.

 Thesis Research is based upon the critical analysis of a question, issue or problem within or across a field of knowledge and seeks to make new and original contributions to ways in which the topic may be understood.
 A detailed literature review problematises and analyses what is known about the topic and develops a specific set of research questions, aims, and objectives for the study.
 A tightly conceived research design is then developed based upon qualitative, quantitative or mixed methods.
 This research design is implemented and the resulting data analysed and interpreted in the light of existing literature in order to uncover new findings and make recommendations for both future professional practice and research in the field.
-The research results in a written thesis that is examined by international assessors in relevant fields
+The research results in a written thesis that is examined by international assessors in relevant fields.